-The Idaho Public Health Districts mobilize community partners and intentionally coordinate and lead efforts to address and improve community health.
+The Idaho Public Health Districts mobilize community partners and intentionally coordinate and lead efforts to assess and improve community health.

-By working with and in our communities, health district staff advocates for the public and helps them to identify, alleviate and act on their community health concerns.
+By working with and in our communities, health district staff advocates for the public and helps them to identify, alleviate, and act on their community health concerns.
 Gaining buyin from key-stakeholders is an important first step.
-Familiar public health partners include state and local government leaders, business employers, health care providers, area office on aging staff, law enforcement agencies, hunger relief societies, faith-based organizations, institutions, educational economic development councils, mental health care professionals, civic and service clubs, planning and transportation agencies, and the media.
-Such partnerships generate an understanding of the problem, create viable solutions and provide support to improve community health.
+Familiar public health partners include state and local government leaders and councils, private business employers, health care providers, non-profit social service organizations, law enforcement agencies, faithbased organizations, educational institutions, mental health care professionals, civic and service clubs, planning and transportation agencies, and the media.
+Such partnerships generate an understanding of the problem, create viable solutions, and provide support to improve community health.

-Public Health practitioners' partner with elected officials, school personnel, community citizens, and others on issues related to tobacco, nutrition, physical activity, and more.
-Building healthy communities requires coordination among agencies, time and perseverance.
+Public health practitioners partner with elected officials, school personnel, community citizens, and others on issues related to tobacco, nutrition, physical activity, and more.
+Building healthy communities requires coordination among agencies, time, and perseverance.
 Through policies and shaping landscapes, small changes with evidence and measureable impacts have been made.

-Measuring the number of partnerships that public health engages in helps to demonstrate the wide variety of issues, and the level of expertise of our professionals.
-Each of the seven health districts actively participate in dynamic collaborations within their jurisdiction and beyond.
-Being a part of these groups also helps to ensure that viable, sound and sustainable solutions are voiced when addressing public health issues.
+Measuring the number of partnerships and community health assessments in which public health engages in helps to demonstrate the wide variety of issues, the level of expertise of our professionals, and the level of our involvement in assessing local health needs.
+Each of the seven health districts actively participates in dynamic collaborations within its jurisdiction and beyond.
+Being a part of these groups also helps to ensure that viable, sound, and sustainable solutions are voiced when addressing public health issues.

 Objective 4: Develop partnerships to generate support for improved community health status.
-Strategies Promote the community's understanding of, and advocacy for, policies and activities that will improve the public's health.

-• Inform the community, governing bodies, and elected officials about public health services that are being provided.
+- Promote the community's understanding of, and advocacy for, policies and activities that will improve the public's health. - Inform the community, governing bodies, and elected officials about public health services that are being provided.